 - Be able to build the body you want and maintain it with ease (lifestyle approach vs quick fix)

 - Ultimately ditch dieting and obsessive eating habits for good (This is the cornerstone of Sane and Simple Nutrition)

 I don’t know about you, but I want to eat in a way that keeps my body healthy and performing at it’s best.
 I also want to regain my sanity from all of the crazy information and I certainly don’t want to spend more time than necessary thinking about food.
 Beyond that, I definitely want to look good too.

 I also want to be able to enjoy favorite foods like ice cream and pizza and other not-so-healthy foods without being riddled with guilt afterwards.

 Let’s discuss what you should and shouldn’t focus on to achieve those goals.

 Here’s what you should not focus on:

-The reason for not doing the things above is to avoid OCD eating habits.
+The reason for not doing the things above is to avoid obsessive eating habits.
 Remember, our goal is to keep everything sane and simple.